The Global Quarter

 Franke Fellowship in Global Business Law

-The W. A. Franke Fellowship in Global Business Law allows students to participate in the Global Quarter; a one-of-a-kind, immersive experience in international business, law, and policy—available exclusively at SLS.
+The W. A. Franke Fellowship in Global Business Law allows students to participate in The Global Quarter; a one-of-a-kind, immersive experience in international business, law, and policy—available exclusively at Stanford Law School.

 This is a unique opportunity for anyone interested in global business, transactional or international work, or a general counsel position.
 Through a combination of conceptual training and real-world exposure, Franke Fellows gain the expertise needed to navigate an increasingly globalized legal and business landscape.
-Through participating in the Global Quarter, Franke Fellows will earn 8 units of experiential learning while fulfilling SLS’s Pathway B requirement.
+Through participating in The Global Quarter, Franke Fellows will earn 8 units of experiential learning while fulfilling Stanford Law School’s Pathway B requirement.

 The Global Quarter is an intensive, customized quarter focused on global business law and policy, with particular emphasis on the regulation, financing and dispute resolution of international business ventures.
-Students selected as Franke Fellows will spend the first 7 weeks of the Global Quarter on the SLS campus taking required courses.
+Students selected as Franke Fellows will spend the first 7 weeks of The Global Quarter on the Stanford Law School campus taking required courses.
 Subjects taught on campus vary each year, but typically include courses like Comparative Corporate Law and Governance; a Global Business Law & Policy Seminar, and International Business Transactions.

 Note: Students must have taken Corporations beforehand.

-The last 3 weeks of the Global Quarter are spent on a Field Study Trip.
+The last 3 weeks of The Global Quarter are spent on a Field Study Trip.
 Thanks to the generosity of W. A. Franke (’61), travel, lodging, and most weekday meals are covered.
-Past locations have included Europe (London, Oxford, Berlin, Geneva and Frankfurt), and Latin America (Mexico City, Bogotá, São Paulo and Rio).
+Past locations have included Asia (Singapore, Hong Kong, Shenzhen, and Tokyo), Latin America (Mexico City, Bogotá, São Paulo and Rio), and Europe (London, Oxford, Berlin, Geneva and Frankfurt).

-In 2026 the Global Quarter will take place during the Winter Quarter.
-The destination is Asia–Singapore, Hong Kong, Shenzhen, and Tokyo.
-Applications were due on May 16, 2025.
+The Global Quarter will take place during the 2027 Winter Quarter.
+The destination is Asia—Singapore, Hong Kong, Shenzhen, Shanghai, and Tokyo.

 Past Global Quarter Field Study Trips